-Pastry Trends 2025: What’s Hot in Baked Goods Right Now
+Pastry and Baking Trends: What’s Hot in Baked Goods Right Now

-Pastry trends are shifting again.
-The latest Tastewise data, drawn from over 150,000 people, 450,000+ social posts, and nearly 55,000 recipes, reveals what’s baking in consumer conversations and restaurant menus across the country.
-Despite a 9.38% year-over-year drop in overall pastry chatter online, there’s no shortage of creativity or demand.
-Here’s what brands, bakeries, and retailers need to watch in 2025.
+Pastry and baking trends are shifting again in 2026, and the category is expanding faster than ever as consumers explore new flavors, textures, and techniques.
+The latest Tastewise data, drawn from more than 150,000 people, 450,000+ social posts, and nearly 55,000 baking recipes, reveals what’s baking in consumer conversations and restaurant menus around the world.
+Despite a 9.38% year-over-year drop in overall pastry chatter online, there’s no shortage of creativity, innovation, or demand for baked goods.
+From nostalgic bread revivals to modern sweet and savory mashups, the baked category continues to evolve and reshape the food industry.

 10 pastry trends shaping 2025